 If your loan was for more than $150,000, you can use Form 3508EZ so long as you did not reduce your FTE headcount or salaries and wages by more than 25%.
 Otherwise, you must use the standard forgiveness form.

 Most lenders are currently accepting forgiveness applications.
 Check in with your lender to see what their process is.

 You can prepare for a forgiveness application by getting all of your PPP covered expenses calculated.
 This includes your owner compensation and any of the other eligible PPP expenses.

 Applying forgiveness will be a breeze with a dedicated bookkeeper reviewing all of your monthly expenses on a powerful reporting software.
 Your loan will be tracked and recorded properly giving you all the information you need.
 Whether it’s for the PPP or making decisions on how to grow your business, Bench’s financial reporting gives a clear view of where your money is going.
 Learn more.

 What’s the biggest loan I can get?

-The PPP limits compensation to $100,000.
-For sole proprietors or independent contractors with no employees, the maximum possible PPP loan is therefore $20,833, with $15,385 automatically eligible for forgiveness as owner compensation replacement.
-The remaining $5,448 can be forgiven if spent on the approved expenses over the 24 weeks of the PPP.
+The PPP limits compensation to an annualized salary of $100,000.
+For sole proprietors or independent contractors with no employees, the maximum possible PPP loan is therefore $20,833, and the entire amount is automatically eligible for forgiveness as owner compensation share.

 Do I need any documentation to prove my expenses for forgiveness?

-You will need to prove your expenses for utilities, rent, and mortgage interest.
-However, for the owner compensation replacement, you just need to provide your 2019 Schedule C to be able to claim the eight weeks of net profit for forgiveness.
+You will need to prove your expenses for payroll costs and other covered expenses.
+However, for the owner compensation share, you just need to provide your 2019 or 2020 Schedule C to be able to claim the amount for forgiveness.